Dyskinetic Cerebral Palsy

 Dyskinetic Cerebral Palsy Symptoms and Effects

 Children are often diagnosed with dyskinetic cerebral palsy before they reach the age of 2.
-The most common early warning signs are delays in certain developmental milestones, like sitting up, crawling and walking.
-Babies may have restricted movement, speech problems, difficulties with eating and trouble holding themselves up with their arms.
+The most common early warning signs are delays in certain developmental milestones, like sitting up, crawling, and walking.
+Babies may also have restricted movement, speech problems, difficulties with eating, and trouble holding themselves up with their arms.

 Most symptoms will not be visible until the child starts to develop.
-As the condition progresses, kids with dyskinetic cerebral palsy can experience a variety of involuntary movements.
-These are broken down into dystonia, athetosis and chorea.
+As the condition progresses, kids with dyskinetic cerebral palsy can experience a variety of involuntary movements, which are divided into dystonia, athetosis, and chorea.

 Dystonia

-Dystonia describes regular, slow movements and sustained postures.
-These are triggered by attempts at movement and can be very painful.
-Focal dystonia is only present in one part of the body while generalized dystonia affects many areas.
-Dystonic movement is often more severe and debilitating than the others.
+Dystonia describes muscle contractions that cause repetitive, slow movements and prolonged abnormal postures.
+Attempts at movement trigger these and can be very painful.
+Focal dystonia is only present in one part of the body, while generalized dystonia affects many areas.
+Dystonic movement is often more severe and debilitating than the other involuntary movement types.

 Athetosis